COVID Home Testing Information

 - A series of instructional videos has been provided by the Department for Health and Social Care on YouTube to support and guide you through the testing and reporting process.

 - An instruction leaflet for testing and reporting has also been provided with the kit.
 The leaflet is called ‘Your step-by-step guide for COVID-19 self-testing’.
-Please do not follow the instruction leaflet in the kit as this is no longer accurate.
-The correct leaflet has a plain blue front cover and is version v1.3.2 which will be issued at the same time as the self-test kit.

 - Please note that test must not be left to develop for longer than 30 minutes as this will make the result void.